Mochitha/Health-Care-Premium-Prediction/README.md

 📊 Model Info

 To improve prediction accuracy, separate models and scalers were trained and saved based on user segmentation (e.g., young vs. rest).
-Linear regression techniques were used, and model performance was validated using standard regression metrics.
+Linear Regressor model is used for the young category, and XGBoost Regressor for the rest, and model performance was validated using standard regression metrics.

 ⚡ Quick Start
 ## Setup Instructions

 Clone the repository: